mvolkmann/MyUnixEnv/notes/VueNotes.md

 For example, `<input v-bind:checked="isChecked">` or `<input :checked="isChecked">`.

+There are several attributes that commonly bind a value.

+To compute CSS class names, use `:class` which takes a string value or an object where the keys are class names and the values are boolean expressions that determine whether the class name should be used.

+To conditionally disable a form element, use `:disabled` which takes a boolean value.

+To dynamically generate CSS styles, use `:style` which takes an object where the keys are camel-case CSS property names.

 Forms with a submit button can bind to the `onsubmit` DOM event.
 For example: